Buddhist holidays: Festivals

-Chinese, Korean, Japanese, Vietnamese, Burmese, Tibetan, Indian, Nepalese, Bhutanese, Chakma, Marma and Barua festivals often show the influence of Buddhist culture.
+Chinese, Korean, Japanese, Vietnamese, Burmese, Khmer, Tibetan, Indian, Nepalese, Bhutanese, Chakma, Marma and Barua festivals often show the influence of Buddhist culture.
 Pagoda festivals in Myanmar are one example.
 In Tibet, India and Bhutan these festivals may include the traditional cham dance.

 Lunar New Year festivals of Buddhist countries in east, south and southeast Asia also include some aspects of Buddhist culture, but they are considered cultural festivals as opposed to religious ones.